 Motion Twin’s rogue-like 2D scrolling action-platformer is one for fans of games like Castlevania.
 You play as The Prisoner, fighting your way out of a diseased island to take down the island’s King.
 Intense 2D action and nonlinear progression ensure the game is challenging, as does the permadeath system that sees you lose all Cells (currency) and items each time you die.
 Dead Cells is currently included with Game Pass.

-One of the best Xbox indie games at this year’s ID@ Xbox Showcase was the colorful, charming Tunic, from Canadian indie developer Andrew Shoudice.
+One of the best Xbox indie games of 2022 was the colorful, charming Tunic, from Canadian indie developer Andrew Shoudice.
 Play as a curious, intrepid little fox stranded in a ruined land.
 Explore, uncover lost legends, rebuild a sacred book, and take on a range of challenging foes with varied technical combat.
 Tunic is currently included with Xbox Game Pass.

 Whether you’ve already played it on Switch or not, Hades is a must, and right now it’s included with Game Pass.
 The roguelike hack-and-slash dungeon crawler (from the creators of Bastion) is the winner of more than 50 Game of the Year awards and looks gorgeous.
 Enjoy the top-down action as Zag, a warrior wielding the powers of Olympus to escape the Underworld and take down the God of the Dead.
 Hades is fast-paced, fun, and frantic, but there’s plenty of replayability here too.